-Last updated: March 2, 2017 at 2:36pm by Savanah – The Newport racino will move to a new $75 million casino in Tiverton, to compete with neighboring competition near the Massachusetts border, after voters passed it by a 55% to 45% margin on the November 8, 2016 ballot.
-The Twin River casino will be building a hotel to its casino and it’s scheduled to open in the spring of 2018.
+Last updated: May 5, 2017 at 5:06pm by Savanah – The Newport racino will move to a new $75 million casino in Tiverton, to compete with neighboring competition near the Massachusetts border, after voters passed it by a 55% to 45% margin on the November 8, 2016 ballot.
+The Twin River casino will be building a hotel to its casino and it’s scheduled to open in the summer of 2018.
 Twin River recently opened a poker room with 16-tables and it’s the state’s only one.
 Gambling revenue overall in the state was up in 2016 compared to 2015.
 Interesting tidbit – the third largest revenue source for the state of Rhode Island is gambling which accounts for $370+ million.

 Online Poker in Rhode Island – Estimated Date of Legalization: 2018-2019